 3.2.
 Critical Problem Analysis

-Delirium is a complex illness which only recently started to be recognised and proper diagnostic consideration given.
+Delirium is a complex illness, which only recently started to be recognised and proper diagnostic consideration given.
 Due to the nature of the symptoms of delirium and how rapidly it can develop means it can be difficult to diagnose, especially in the younger generation.
 Already proposed strategies, such as the use of validated screening tools, increased management of medication and non-pharmacological interventions aim to address this issue.
 However, further research is a necessity to help identify the most effective methods of diagnosis, prevention, and management of delirium in critically ill children across the UK.

 The advancement of knowledge regarding delirium in PICUs and a reduction in the time to diagnosis is extremely important when considering the profound impact that this condition can have on the cognitive and educational development of young children.
 During this formative stage of life, children are highly receptive to new information and experiences and therefore, learn so much in everyday life outside of formal education, delirium’s symptoms can impede their ability to learn and understand the world around them, potentially compromising their long-term academic and personal development.